Becoming a lifeguard in the UKJanuary 30, 2016 Careers Advice

 Qualifying to work as a lifeguard is a relatively simple process.

-The RLSS National Pool Lifeguard Qualification (NPLQ) is the most widely recognised lifeguard qualification in the UK & Ireland and is a requirement for most lifeguarding jobs in the country.
+The RLSS UK’s National Pool Lifeguard Qualification (NPLQ) is the most widely recognised lifeguard qualification in the UK & Ireland – with more than 90% of all pool lifeguards qualified through RLSS UK, and is a requirement for most lifeguarding jobs in these countries.

-The core course duration for becoming a lifeguard is 36 hours.
-Once completed, candidates will be fully qualified to work as a pool lifeguard in the UK and Ireland.
+The NPLQ course requires a minimum of 36 hours of training.
+Once completed, the candidate will be fully qualified to work as a pool lifeguard (in the UK and Ireland).

 Requirements for qualification

-- You must be 16+ years of age at the time of taking the final NPLQ assessment.
+- You must be 16+ years of age when taking the final NPLQ assessment.

 - You must be able to jump/dive into deep water, swim 50 metres in less than 60 seconds, swim 100 metres continuously on front and back in deep water, tread water for 30 seconds, surface dive to the floor of the pool and climb out unaided without ladder/steps and where the pool design permits.

-Courses are held nationwide – click here to find out more on the RLSS website.
+NPLQ courses are available at leisure centres and venues across the UK and Ireland.
+Click here to find out more on the RLSS UK website.

-Training costs for becoming a lifeguard can vary from between £200 and £300 depending on the provider and location.
+Training costs for becoming a lifeguard can vary between £200 and £300, depending on the provider and location.

 Funding is available for some courses – speak to the course provider to find out more.

 And once I’ve qualified?

-Once you’ve completed your National Pool Lifeguard Qualification (NPLQ), you’re fully qualified and ready to find a job as a pool lifeguard.
+Once you’ve completed your NPLQ, you’re fully qualified and ready to find a job as a pool lifeguard.
 So head over to our jobs page and look out for vacancies.

 Does my NPLQ mean I can work as a beach lifeguard?

 No, if you want to work as a lifeguard at a beach, there is a separate qualification in the UK – the RLSS UK National Vocational Beach Lifeguard Qualification (NVBLQ).

-You can search for courses on the RLSS website here.
+You can search for courses on the RLSS UK website here.